Teun van Dijck

-Antoine Pierre Cornelis "Teun" van Dijck (born 13 September 1963) is a Dutch politician and former management consultant and restaurateur.
-A member of the Party for Freedom (Partij voor de Vrijheid, PVV), he serves as a member of the House of Representatives since 30 November 2006.
-He focuses on matters of state pensions and other pensions.
-He is a childhood friend of PVV leader Geert Wilders.
+Antoine Pierre Cornelis "Teun" van Dijck (born 13 September 1963) is a Dutch politician of the Party for Freedom (PVV) and a former management consultant and restaurateur.

+Life

-Van Dijck was born in Venlo and performed various jobs, including management and consulting positions.
+Van Dijck was born in Venlo in September 1963.
+He was a childhood friend of Geert Wilders, who would later establish the PVV, having been born in the same month and living in the same street.
+He performed various jobs, including management and consulting positions.
 He lived on Curaçao from 1993 to 2006, where among others he owned a restaurant and worked for the local government.

+On behalf of the PVV, he has served as a member of the House of Representatives since 30 November 2006.
+He focused on matters of state pensions and other pensions, and finances has been his portfolio following his re-election in 2023.

+Personal life

 Van Dijck played saxophone under the stage name Tony Saxofony.
 He is married to Miss Curaçao 1993 Jasmin Clifton, with whom he has two children.